How to Set Up the Right Click on an iMac or MacBook Computer

 Luckily, the solution is really easy – it is all in the Settings.

-Click on the Apple icon in the upper left hand corner of the top menu bar on your screen and click on System Preferences.
+Click on the Apple icon in the upper left hand corner of the top menu bar on your screen and click on System Settings (previously called System Preferences).

 Step 2 – Access the Menu for “Secondary Click”